 - Children under 1.35m tall must be secured in an appropriate car seat.
-There are some exceptions to this (see below), however, in all cases each child must have one full place in the car, which means you cannot transport more children than there are available seats (and seat belts).
+There are some exceptions to this (see below).
+However, in all cases, each child (or adult) must have one full place in the car, which means you cannot transport more people than there are available seats (and seat belts).

 Note that in some other countries, children less than 1.5m tall need to have a suitable car seat, so it’s worth double-checking before you go on holiday if you’re planning to drive or rent a car.

-- Children can be seated in the front of the car provided they are properly secured – note that this is not always the case in other countries, so check carefully before driving abroad on holiday.
-If you place a baby in a rear-facing seat in the front of your car, you must disconnect the passenger airbag.
+- Children can be seated in the front of the car provided they are properly secured –note that this is not always the case in other countries, so check carefully before driving abroad on holiday.
+If you place a child in a rear-facing seat in the front of your car, you must disconnect the passenger airbag.

-If you occasionally transport children who are not your own, e.g. carpooling, and there are not enough car seats for every child:
+- occasionally transporting children who are not your own on a short journey and there are not enough car seats for every child:

-- your own child(ren) must be secured in an appropriate car seat;
+- your own child(ren) who are less than 1.35m tall must be secured in an appropriate car seat;

 What if our car is too narrow for 3 child seats?

-Due to the narrowness of some cars, and/or due to the large footprint of some car seats, it may be impossible to install a third child seat in the back of your car.
+Due to the narrowness of some cars, and/or the large footprint of some car seats, you might not be able to install a third child seat in the back of your car.
 If the third child cannot travel in the front of the car in an appropriate car seat, they can sit in the rear and be secured by only a seat belt provided that they are over 3 years of age.